 Packing Laptops In Checked Luggage:

-Though some sources have mark ban on a laptop in the checked luggage, this isn’t practiced strictly as FAA states that the laptops supporting removable or non-removable batteries can be packed safely inside the checked luggage.
+Though some sources have marked a ban on a laptop in checked luggage, this isn’t practiced strictly as FAA states that the laptops supporting removable or non-removable batteries can be packed safely inside the checked luggage.
 This stance is covered under “personal electronic devices containing batteries.”

 The restrictions of FAA and TSA are limited to the US and other countries might carry other regulations such as a complete ban on laptops.
 So, it is advisable to re-confirm the regulations and rules of the specific country and airlines.